Bochumer Straße 113, 45886 Gelsenkirchen

 The parable design element can repeatedly be found inside as well.
 Parabolic arches are found throughout the nave and are continued in lateral arcades.
 The windows’ ingates are also formed by parables.
 The sanctuary is a ceiling-high, bright room with wall paintings.
 Large parts of these paintings, also found in the rest of the church, had been painted over for quite some time; they were only reconstructed in 1993.

 In summer 2007, the church was deconsecrated.
+The building was converted into a multifunctional building by 2021.

 EUROPA-NOSTRA Diploma 1996